OWASP/www-project-mobile-top-10/2023-risks/M6: Draft-Insufficient-Input-Output-Validation.md

 Insufficient input/output validation vulnerability can have several technical impacts on the affected application:

-**Code Execution:** A malicious actor can exploit this vulnerability to execute unauthorized code within the application's enviornment, bypassing the security measures.
+**Code Execution:** A malicious actor can exploit this vulnerability to execute unauthorized code within the application's environment, bypassing the security measures.

-**Data Breaches:** Insufficient validation can enables attackers to manipulate input, potentially leading to unauthorized access and extraction of sensitive data.
+**Data Breaches:** Insufficient validation can enable attackers to manipulate input, potentially leading to unauthorized access and extraction of sensitive data.

 **System Compromise:** Attackers can gain unauthorized access to the underlying system, compromising it and potentially taking control.

 **Application Disruption:** Malicious input can cause disruptions, crashes or data corruption, impacting the application's reliability and functionality.

-**Reputation Damage:** Successful exploitation of this vulnerability can result in reputational harm due to data breaches and loss of customer's trust.
+**Reputation Damage:** Successful exploitation of this vulnerability can result in reputational harm due to data breaches and loss of customer trust.

 **Legal and Compliance Issues:** Inadequate validation may lead to legal liabilities, regulatory penalties and non compliance with data protection regulations.